hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	insert n columns after current column.
 	If numOfCols not specified, it defaults to 1.

+##### range operations

+* rcopy srcCellAddrRange dstCellAddrRange

+	Copy a block of cells starting from srcStartAddress to dstStartAddress

+	If dstCellAddrRange doesnt match srcCellAddrRange wrt size, then srcCellAddrRange takes precedence in deciding the size.

+	src/dstCellAddrRange consists of startAddress:endAddress

+* rclear cellAddrRange (TODO)

+	Clear the cells in the given address range.

+##### Other operations

 * e file (in future)

 	to export the current spreadsheet into a file.